 DIY Outdoor Dining Table From Wood Pallets- Under $100

-I found this Farmhouse Table that gave me some inspiration, but I wanted a little nicer finish then a rough farm house table!
+I found this Farmhouse Table that gave me some inspiration, but I wanted a little nicer finish than a rough farmhouse table!

 - 3- Wood Pallets

 - 10 1”x 12” Planks

 - Box of Finishing Nails

 - Minwax Wood Stain- Early American 230

 I picked up 3 wood pallets for free from a local hardware store.
 They had over 20 to choose from and they were happy to donate them to my “worthy” cause.
 I started to realize that my DIY Outdoor Dining Table could possibly become a reality.
 Then we went to Home Depot, where I picked up the posts, nails and Wood Stain (I brought the stain in the can and also picked up 4 bottles of Spray Can wood stain).